-The midsummer celebrations I was hoping to catch this year began in earnest on the 21st, and I wrote about what went down that day in Salaspils in Part 1.
-People usually spend this holiday in the countryside with their family and friends, but Sandra, whom I was staying with in Riga, couldn’t afford to leave the capital due to her examinations (I will never understand why exams have to take place after major holidays like this and Christmas).
-However, there were public celebrations on the 11 Novembra Krastmala that we could join.
+Latvians usually spend midsummer in the countryside with their family and friends, but Sandra, with whom I was staying in Riga, couldn’t afford to leave the capital due to her exams.
+However, the 11 Novembra Krastmala had celebrations that we could join.
 A few hours away from the books couldn’t possibly hurt.

 The entire stretch of the Krastmala (embankment) closest to the old town was closed to traffic on the 23rd.
 Stalls, picnic tables and stages appeared overnight for the festivities, just as they did in the Dome Square on Friday.
 This was where we chose to begin our evening.
 Did I mention that there were TWO of these bonfire pyres?